 “What is the point of a good attitude?” the existentialist asks.
 What does it matter?
 We all have expiration dates.
 Does my attitude keep the meteor from obliterating the planet?
 By societal standards, I have a bad attitude.

-I am not a big fan of anything with a pop prefix: Pop music, pop radio, pop culture.
+I am not a big fan of anything with a pop prefix: Pop music, pop radio, pop culture, pop tarts.
 (I do like “Pop Goes the Weasel.”)
 Also not a fan of homogenized corporatization, mindless nationalism, dogmatic ideology, most reality and talent shows, most food products advertised on national television and let’s throw in much of social media behavior.
 I am a skeptical optimist, walking the fine line that separates humanism, curmudgeonhood and flagrant relevance.
 In the 60s, I liked the Stones more than the Beatles.
 I liked Elvis only before he went into the army.
 I revered Mad Magazine, Monty Python, Captain Beefheart, Paul Bowles and Lester Bangs.

 Here is my sonic proclamation for the bad attitude movement.